Firstyear/prd-blog/blog_source/2023/02/02/how_hype_will_turn_your_security_key_into_junk.rst

     │    rk=required     │ │      RK true       │      RK true       │      RK true       │
     │                    │ │                    │                    │                    │
     └────────────────────┘ └────────────────────┴────────────────────┴────────────────────┘

+Notice that in rk=preferred the three columns behave the same as rk=required?

 Rather than passkeys setting rk=required, if rk=preferred were softened so that on preferred meant "create a resident key only if storage is unlimited" then we would have a situation where Android/iOS